tesk9/accessible-html/README.md

 This section contains helpers for changing the look of your site without making it unusable.

 For instance, if you prefer to use placeholders to convey what sort of values belong in an input, you can use the `invisible` helper to remove the label for screenviewers without removing it for screenreaders.

-### Accessibility.Widget

-Look here for managing widget state: is a given widget `expanded` or `disabled` or `pressed`?

-If you're rolling your own widget, you need to take a peek at this section.